jensljungblad/elemental_components/README.md

 <% end %>
 ```

-An alternative here is to pass a data structure to the component as an attribute, if no HTML need to be injected when rendering the component:
+An alternative here is to pass a data structure to the component as an attribute, if no HTML needs to be injected when rendering the component:

 ```erb
 <%= component "navigation", items: items %>